PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 However, this performance is critically dependent on move ordering.
 When a computer plays chess, it rarely searches until the *true terminal* position; instead, they end at a certain depth and evaluate the position using heuristic evaluation functions.
 As such, to achieve performance closer to the theoretical best case, chess programs employ different move ordering heuristics like examining captures or checks first, or iteratively deepening to prioritize moves that performed well in shallower searches.

 ==== Challenging Alpha-Beta's Dominance
 While Knuth and Moore's proof established alpha-beta's theoretical optimality within the framework of brute-force minimax search, recent developments challenge whether this remains optimal.
-AlphaZero's success with Monte Carlo Tree Search (MCTS) guided by deep neural networks demonstrated that selective search based on learned policy estimates can outperform traditional alpha-beta approaches, despite examining $~1000times$ fewer positions @mastering[p.3-p.5].
+AlphaZero's success with Monte Carlo Tree Search (MCTs) guided by deep neural networks demonstrated that selective search based on learned policy estimates can outperform traditional alpha-beta approaches, despite examining $~1000times$ fewer positions @mastering[p.3-p.5].
 This represents a paradigm shift, going from guaranteed pruning through mathematical bounds $[alpha-beta]$ to probabilistic selection through learned heuristics.

-Traditional alpha-beta engines work using brute-force with guaranteed pruning, while neural network guided MCTS engines seek efficiency through highly accurate selectivity learned from self-play @mastering[p.3-p.5].
-While earlier MCTS implementations proved weaker than alpha-beta @mastering[p.12], coupling MCTS with deep neural networks achieved superiority, challenging the widespread belief that alpha-beta was inherently better suited for chess.
+Traditional alpha-beta engines work using brute force with guaranteed pruning, while neural network guided MCTs engines seek efficiency through highly accurate selectivity learned from self-play @mastering[p.3-p.5].
+While earlier MCTs implementations proved weaker than alpha-beta @mastering[p.12], coupling MCTs with deep neural networks achieved superiority, challenging the widespread belief that alpha-beta was inherently better suited for chess.
+Later sections of this review will examine these contrasting and converging approaches in greater depth, outlining the empirical and theoretical foundations behind these evolving techniques

-However, the subsequent integration of NNUE / ƎUИИ into Stockfish suggests a hybrid approach rather than a full replacement; with modern engines combining alpha-beta's efficiency with neural evaluation @Stockfish2025NNUEWiki.
-A core research gap remains in definitively quantifying the performance comparison between these evolved approaches under varying time controls and hardware constraints.

 == The Horizon Effect